Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Preliminaries and Problem Statement

 Each cell is either free space or a static obstacle, a common setup in modeling multi-robot systems \cite{stern2019multi}; we denote all free cells as $\freecells \subseteq \gridworld$.
-Multiple robots can occupy a free cell concurrently ($\position_i(t) = \position_j(t) \in \freecells$ is allowed); we assume local coordination and collision avoidance are handled by lower-level planning and control.
-Finally, each robot has an NL representation of its own capabilities $\capabilities_i \in \NL$ (e.g., ``can lift pallets'' or ``max speed $1~\si{m/s}$'')
+Multiple robots can occupy a free cell concurrently ($\position_i(t) = \position_j(t) \in \freecells$ is allowed); we assume local coordination and collision avoidance are handled by lower-level planning and control for which many solutions exist (e.g., \cite{van2008reciprocal,vaskov2019towards,fridovich2021approximate}).
+Finally, each robot has an NL representation of its own capabilities $\capabilities_i \in \NL$ (e.g., ``can lift pallets'' or ``max speed $1~\si{m/s}$'').